CW3E/MET-tools/README.md

 process in the `flow.cylc` file therein.

 ### Case study / Configuration / Tool / Date Nesting
-In the following steps, processing the data assumes a generic directory structure for the input data and creates a consistent pattern through the outputs for interenal data pipelines.
+In the following steps, processing the data assumes a generic directory structure (which can be created by linking) for the input data and creates a consistent pattern through the outputs for internal data pipelines.
 It is assumed that at the `${SIM_ROOT}` defined in the site paths, simulation data is nested according to a case study / configuration directory structure.
 For example, in the path
 ```
 ${SIM_ROOT}/valid_date_2022-12-28T00/WRF_9-3_WestCoast/2021122300/wrf_model/ens_00/
 ```
-the `valid_date_2022-12-28T00` directory would be the `CSE_NME` variable in the templates, at which control flow simulation outpus such as `WRF_9-3_WestCoast` would be nested.
+the `valid_date_2022-12-28T00` directory would be the `CSE_NME` variable in the templates, at which control flow simulation outpus such as `WRF_9-3_WestCoast` and `WRF_9_WestCoast` would be nested.
 In the example above, the forecast start date is `2021-12-23T00Z` and WRF model outputs are nested according to ensemble index in the `wrf_model` subdirectory.

 Using the case study / configuration nested convention helps to procedurally generate the paths for batch processing multiple control flows with heterogeneous data simulataneously.
 For example in preprocessing WRF